curiousoffice/playbook/README.rst

 Employment Agreement, notify accounting, and send them a welcome email.
 They will receive a welcome package, which includes a MacBook Pro, stickers, a printed copy of this playbook, and a t-shirt.
-JIRA issues will be created for the hiring manager for any remaining items that haven’t yet been completed.
+Jira issues will be created for the hiring manager for any remaining items that haven’t yet been completed.

 Mentors